Inline expressions

 expression

 Any JavaScript expression, usually one containing live variables such as those under the component's state variable $.
-The rendered text is updated when its live dependencies change.
+The resulting value can be either a string or a DOM node; anything else will be converted into a string.
+The substituted string or node is updated whenever the expression's live dependencies change.

 Details